Kent School

 Sports/Activities: Rowing

-Favorite class taken: U.S. History with Mr. Booth
+Favorite class taken: Physics with Dr. Green

 Best part of being a tour guide: Meeting new people.